What To Do If You Are Injured on a Cruise Ship

 Reporting procedures may vary depending on the cruise line and the circumstances surrounding the incident.

-• Slip and fall accidents
+• treatment for slip and fall accidents or recreational injuries

 Document the Area Where the Incident Occurred